toorisrael/cs2-cvarlist/cvarlist.md

 cl_radar_icon_scale_min | cl, a, release | Default: 0.6<br>Sets the minimum icon scale.
 Valid values are 0.4 to 1.25.
 cl_radar_rotate | cl, a, release | Default: true<br>1
 cl_radar_scale | cl, a, release | Default: 0.7<br>Sets the radar scale.
 Valid values are 0.25 to 1.0.
+cl_radar_scale_alternate | cl, a, release | Default: 1<br>Sets the alternate radar scale.
+Valid values are 0.25 to 1.0.
 cl_radar_square_with_scoreboard | cl, a, release | Default: true<br>If set, the radar will toggle to square when the scoreboard is visible. cl_radial_radio_tab | cl, release | Default: 0<br>
 cl_radial_radio_tab_0_text_1 | cl, a, release | Default: #Chatwheel_quiet<br>